 Sending A Letter Internationally

-No matter where you’re shipping in Australia, domestic letter postage rates remain the same based on the regular, priority, express, and registered options we have provided above.
+No matter where you’re shipping in Australia, domestic letter postage rates remain the same based on the regular, priority, express, seasonal and registered options we have provided above.

 However, international postage has a different pricing structure.
 Letter prices sometimes vary not only in size and weight but also on the country to which they are being sent.

-Letters sent overseas can only contain printed material with no commercial value - otherwise, they must be declared a parcel.
+Letters sent overseas can only contain printed material with no commercial value, otherwise, they must be declared a parcel.
 If your letter is larger than the maximum size and weight, it will also be considered a parcel.

 Like national letters, international letters fit into either a small or large size category and adhere to the same measurement and weight requirements.